What Is Lactation Support? A New Parent’s Guide to Breastfeeding Help & Empowerment

 What to Look for in a Lactation Provider

-Certifications (IBCLC, CLC, etc.)
+Credentials (IBCLC, CLC, CLE, etc.)

-Their philosophy and whether it aligns with your values
+Philosophy that aligns with your values

-Lactation Support in South Lake Tahoe
+Lactation Support in South Lake Tahoe, Carson Valley, Reno and Truckee

 FAQs About Lactation Support